DevnagriAI/android-sdk/README.md

     }

 # For Modular Approach
-   - Please add DevNagriSDK dependency in each module level gradle file.
+   - Please add DevnagriSDK dependency in each module level gradle file.
    - If you have multiple modules in your application, then in each module's base activity override the below method.